Multivariate Fields of Experts for Convergent Image Reconstruction: Inverse Problems

-We compare our learned regularizer with TV, the WCRR, and Prox-DRUNet.
-Image reconstruction with these methods requires the minimization of the objective \eqref{eq:main_obj}.
-This is done via an iterative optimization algorithm which is terminated when the relative difference of the iterates is below $10^{-5}$ or when the number of iterations exceeds 1000.
+We compare our learned regularizer with TV, WCRR, and Prox-DRUNet.
+To reconstruct the images, we minimize the objective \eqref{eq:main_obj} using the solvers recommended in the respective original works; namely, proximal gradient descent for TV, safeguarded accelerated gradient descent \cite{23M1565243} for WCRR, Douglas-Ratchford splitting \cite{douglas_numerical_1956} for Prox-DRUNet, and the heavy-ball method with restart (Algorithm~\ref{alg:hbr}) for MFoE.
+In all cases, the algorithm is terminated when the relative difference between consecutive iterates falls below $10^{-5}$ or when the number of iterations exceeds 1,000.

 To deploy the models, we tune their hyperparameters on a validation set using the coarse-to-fine grid search from \cite{10223264}.
 Then, the performance is reported on a dedicated test set.
 For TV, we only tune the regularization strength $\lambda$ in \eqref{eq:main_obj}.
 For the other methods, we tune $\lambda$ and the noise level $\sigma$.